 The ideal needle length for anti-aging and minor acne scars and dark spots is 1.0mm.

-A great multipurpose micro needling kit is the Derma Advance 5 in 1 Kit which includes four treatment heads in 0.5mm, 1.0mm, 1.5mm and 2.0mm.
-You could also opt to just get the 1.0mm needle alone like this 1.0mm roller by Koi Beauty.
+A great multipurpose micro needling kit is the Toexy 3 in 1 Kit which includes three treatment heads in 0.5mm, 1.0mm, and 1.5mm.
+You could also opt to just get the 1.0mm needle alone like this 1.0mm roller by Vansaile.

-For anti-aging or to reverse the signs of aging go with a 1.0mm needle and consider starting a retinol regimen.
+For anti-aging or to reverse the signs of aging a 1.0mm needle is a good starting point.
 Retinol is the only skin care ingredient proven to reverse the signs of aging.
 Consider Neutrogena Rapid Wrinkle Repair Day & Night if you’re new to retinol or Paula’s Choice 1% Retinol for more advanced retinol users.

 Also be aware that needling increases product absorption by up to 1000 times so even if you are an experienced retinol user you may want to needle a few times without the retinol to get your skin accustomed and when you do use retinol consider using a weaker formulation until your skin adapts.

 Of course, always wear sunscreen.
 Dark spots can be lightened but it takes a long time for them to fully disappear.
 If I go in the sun without sunscreen for as little as 30 minutes my spots start to re-darken.

 Stretch marks and scars are notoriously hard to heal.
 Despite what Pinterest may tell you, no amount of coffee scrubbing is going to get rid of stretch marks.
 Stretch marks are a type of scar, and scars involve deeper damage to the skin that’s much more difficult to heal than superficial issues like dark spots or fine lines.